 This problem isn’t just about cracking down on illegal brothels near borders and providing women with immediate emotional support, it’s about fixing the flawed system.
 Most migrants that are deported attempt to reenter the United States because that is their only choice of survival.
 Due to the internal crises in many Central American countries, women are willing to do anything to enter the United States under the nose of border patrol.

 Without amnesty or a path to legalization, women are forced to stay in the dark, and so do their stories of abuse.
-As a country who claims to care about the welfare of all human beings, the United States isn’t doing enough to address sexual violence.
+As a country that claims to care about the welfare of all human beings, the United States isn’t doing enough to address sexual violence.
 The fact of the matter is that immigrants are not the national emergency, but they’re victims of the emergency caused directly by America’s negligence to the humanitarian crisis at the border.

 While The New York Times may have told the stories of eight women, there are thousands of other stories that will never be told because women are living in fear.
-Our role as women and advocates is to be as loud as possible about this issue until political change takes place.
+Our role as women and advocates is to be as loud as possible about this issue until the political change takes place.
 Because when one woman suffers, all women suffer.
 And when we fail to tell the stories of victims of sexual assault, the importance of the problem ceases to exist.